The Link Between Listening and Mental Health

 • Filling silence.
 We’re uncomfortable with pauses, so we talk over them.

 The result?
 They walk away unheard, and their sense of isolation deepens.
+This is why listening skills for mental health are so vital.

 Practical Listening Steps for Supporting Mental Health